diractions/diractions-website/content/posts/2025-01-rethinking-horizon-model/index.md

 showtoc: false
 ShowBreadCrumbs: false
 cover:
-  image: "andy-hermawan-O1jUvZX9DOA-unsplash.jpg"
+  image: "cover.png"
-  alt: "Astronaut on rocket ship"
-  caption: "Photo by Andy Hermawan on Unsplash"
+  alt: "A mountain range with several horizons in the distance"
 ---

 A managing director of one of my clients has asked me a good question: